Gregwar/gedit-folding/README.md

 - Move `folding.gedit-plugin` and `folding.py` into `~/.gnome2/gedit/plugins`
 - In Gedit, go to Edit &rarr; Preferences &rarr; Plugins to enable the plugin.

+Note: you can use `make install` to do this automatically

 Usage
 --------